-385 bears remain on more than 124 farms (in October 2020).
-An incredibly high number considering that the Vietnamese government already took measures against the cruel keeping of bears in 2005 by banning the sale and consumption of bear bile.
+Fewer than 330 bears remain on about 100 farms.
+An incredibly high number considering that the Vietnamese government already took measures against the cruel keeping of bears in 2005 by banning the sale and possession of bear bile.
 As shown by research conducted by FOUR PAWS in recent years, most of these bears spend a sad existence in tiny metal cages.
 The worst thing is: bear bile is still extracted from many of them and still traded behind closed doors.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 As shown in this video, the bears are first anaesthetised under appalling conditions, the gallbladder is then localised by ultrasound and punctured with a needle through the abdominal wall.
 The anaesthetic is often administered unprofessionally or is too weak.
 This means that the bear is subjected to incredible pain in a waking state.

 Our colleague and Project Coordinator for bear rescues, Magdalena Scherk-Trettin, visited a couple of bear farms in Vietnam: “The cages are extremely tiny, scarcely larger than the bears themselves and completely devoid of stimuli.
 The bears lack everything.
 They are ill and lifeless.
 I have seen animals that could not even lie down properly in their cage.
 They had to sleep in a sitting position.
 Bears kept on these farms usually have no access to water.
 This is extreme cruelty to animals”.